Guru Gobind Singh: Creation of the Khalsa Panth

 In 1699, Guru Gobind Singh requested the Sikhs to congregate at Anandpur on Vaisakhi (the annual spring harvest festival).
 According to the Sikh tradition, he asked for a volunteer.
 One came forward, whom he took inside a tent.
 The Guru returned to the crowd alone with a bloody sword.
 He asked for another volunteer and repeated the same process of returning from the tent without anyone and with a bloodied sword four more times.
 After the fifth volunteer went with him into the tent, the Guru returned with all five volunteers, all safe.
 He called them the Panj Pyare and the first Khalsa in the Sikh tradition.

-Gobind Singh then mixed water and sugar into an iron bowl, stirring it with a double-edged sword to prepare what he called Amrit ("nectar").
+Guru Gobind Singh then mixed water and sugar into an iron bowl, stirring it with a double-edged sword to prepare what he called Amrit ("nectar").
 He then administered this to the Panj Pyare, accompanied by recitations from the Adi Granth, thus founding the khande ka pahul (baptization ceremony) of a Khalsa – a warrior community.
 The Guru also gave them a new surname "Singh" (lion).
 After the first five Khalsa had been baptized, the Guru asked the five to baptize him as a Khalsa.
 This made the Guru the sixth Khalsa, and his name changed from Guru Gobind Das to Guru Gobind Singh.
 This initiation ceremony replaced the charan pahul ritual practiced by the previous gurus, in which an initiate would drink the water either the Guru or a masand of the guru had dipped their right toe in.